 To solve this problem, Amazon started to build an internal platform that could abstract away and automate a lot of this undifferentiated heavy lifting, giving developers access to the hardware they needed through a software interface.
 At some point along the way, they realized that this platform could help not only their own internal dev teams, but dev teams from outside Amazon as well.
 The result was the launch of Amazon Web Services (AWS) in 2006, the first cloud computing platform (cloud for short), which allowed you to rent servers from Amazon using a software interface.[7]

 This is a profound shift.
-Instead of having to invest lots of time and money up front to set up servers yourself, in a few clicks, you can rent servers from the cloud.
+Instead of having to invest lots of time and money up front to set up servers yourself, now you can rent servers from the cloud in a few clicks.
 You can be up and running in seconds instead of weeks or months, at the cost of a few cents (or even free) instead of thousands of dollars.
-These days, while AWS is still the dominant player in cloud computing, there are dozens of other companies that offer cloud services as well, and these services have expanded beyond simply renting servers: you can now rent higher level services, such as databases, file stores, machine learning systems, natural language processing, edge computing, and more.

-So which should you use?
-Should you go with on-prem or make the jump to the cloud?
+So when should you go with on-prem and when should you use the cloud?

 When to Go with the Cloud